erinaperez/front-end-FS/README.md

 ## Forthcoming and Future Enhancements...
  - Expand beyond Portland
- - Completing the admin admin panel to moderate user submissions
+ - Complete the admin admin panel to moderate user submissions
+ - Deploy frontend and backend
  - Add testing to ensure comprehensive code coverage
  - Implement filters for the directory/map
  - Improve zip code search and radius options